Dems clinch House control, but majority likely to shrink

 Yet though Joe Biden won the presidential election, there was a strong chance Republicans would keep Senate control.
 That would force Democrats to scale back their dreams of sweeping health care, infrastructure and other initiatives, instead needing compromises with the GOP.

-As the bad news sunk in, Rep. Cheri Bustos, D-Ill., who led House Democrats’ campaign committee, announced Monday she wouldn’t seek another term leading that organization.
+As the bad news sank in, Rep. Cheri Bustos, D-Ill., who led House Democrats’ campaign committee, announced Monday she wouldn’t seek another term leading that organization.
 Democrats said privately she would have lost had she again sought the post, for which the party’s lawmakers vote.

 Republicans have been heartened by the House results, which many believe position them for a strong run for the majority in the 2022 elections.
 They also bolstered their distressingly low number of women representatives from 13 to at least 26, a record for the GOP, according to the Center for American Women and Politics at Rutgers University, and were adding new ethnic minority lawmakers as well.